A priori estimates for the motion of charged liquid drop: A dynamic approach via free boundary Euler equations: First regularity estimates

 In this section we prove our first regularity estimates for the solution of \eqref{system}.
 We assume that the solution satisfies the a priori estimates \eqref{eq:apriori_est}, i.e., $\Lambda_T <\infty$ and $\sigma_T>0$, where $\Lambda_T$ and $\sigma_T$ are defined in \eqref{def:apriori_est} and \eqref{eq:height_well}.
 We recall that

-In particular, we do not have curvature, and thus we need to be careful as we may not use e.g. the interpolation results from Proposition \ref{prop:interpolation}.
+In particular, bound on $\Lambda_T$ does not imply curvature bounds, and thus we need to be careful as we may not use e.g. the interpolation results from Proposition \ref{prop:interpolation}.
 Our goal in this section is to show that the a priori estimates \eqref{eq:apriori_est} imply the following bounds for the pressure

 The first bound above is important as it implies $\|B_{\Sigma}\|_{L^4(\Sigma_t)} \leq C$, which is crucial e.g. for the interpolation inequality in Proposition \ref{prop:interpolation} to hold.
 The second estimate is important for the first order energy estimate which we prove in the next section in Proposition \ref{prop:case-1}.